|

 her stated original claims of injuries and doctor treatments listed

-medical bill from Dr. Milton E. Robbins, namely, Mrs.
+on her medical bill from Dr. Milton E. Robbins, namely, Mrs.

 Wirschning repeatedly stated that her total